brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 that things will remain the way they are.
 And in case things don't work out, you at least tried and can already think about other plans.

-Don't hold questions to yourself.
+Most people have good intentions and are very likely able to help you.
+Sometimes you hit a jerk here and there, but you know, they are not the common place.
+They are also missing the opportunity to be part of your story, so don't hold questions to yourself.